Table of Contents

 When turned on, the service checks if any of the sites you have accounts on has been pwned, then checks the last date you updated your password.
 If the date of your last password update is older than the date when the site was pwned, then you’ll see a warning on your Apple device.

 The new “Security Recommendations” feature does that monitoring automatically and matches your stored passwords against known databases with leaked passwords.
 If there’s a match, you’ll be alarmed by a “This password has appeared in a data leak,…” message.

 The alert may be shown even if you don’t have a password leak of your specific account.
 For instance, if a 123456 password (a terrible password choice, by the way) has leaked online and you are using the same password for any of your accounts, you will get a warning message because the service compares your current password with the one that has become publicly available in known database leaks.

-In any case, getting such a message is an indicator that your password’s strength may not be very reliable and you should better update it.
+In any case, iPhone Apple data leak message is an indicator that your password’s strength may not be very reliable and you should better update it.